Sacred Passage Doula

 The unexpected terminal diagnosis of her father in NY, resulting in his death at home 15 months later, offered Maryann the opportunity to utilize her therapeutic skills beyond the “curative” realm of the medical world.
 Frequent visits home to support her family included role modeling care and connection, respite care, advocating to treatment teams, and creating as much quality time as possible.
 Being bedside for her loved one during active dying, Maryann discovered her ability to be present during end of life transition.

-Embarking on the healing journey of end of life education, Maryann became certified as an EOL Doula in 2016, studying at the Conscious Dying Institute in Boulder Colorado, alongside volunteering with Kindred Hospice and the End of Life Care Collaborative in which she was a core member.
+Embarking on the healing journey of death education, Maryann became certified as an EOL Doula in 2016, studying at the Conscious Dying Institute in Boulder Colorado, alongside volunteering with Kindred Hospice and the End of Life Care Collaborative in which she was a core member.
+She is currently a member of the Portland Eldercare Care Council, providing resources and referrals to support our community’s aging population.

 Born and raised outside of New York City, Maryann is grateful for her early exposure to diversity of people, cultures and lifestyles.
 Now rooted in Oregon, she is also grateful for the abundant exposure to nature.
 She finds great pleasure in her continued world travels and the endless opportunities for learning while connecting to community, new people and places.

-Years ago, the sudden loss of a friend from a tragic accident inspired my study of death and dying.
-When something freaks me out I study it - and boy was I freaked out!
+In 2008, the sudden loss of a friend from a tragic accident set me on the path to becoming an end-of-life doula.
+I began studying death & dying as a way of coping with the shock of the loss.
 In the course of my studies, I learned of Death Doulas/Midwives and was fascinated by the idea.

 I volunteered with hospice and knew I was on the right path.
-In 2015 I earned my End-of-Life Doula certification through the Momdoulary Death and Mourning Doula Training Program.
+In 2015 I earned my End-of-Life Doula certification through the Momdoulary six month Death and Mourning Doula Training Program.
 Because I will never stop learning, I am currently enrolled in Deanna Cochran's CareDoula Training Program.
-I also volunteer with End of Life Choices Oregon and Northwest Pilot Project.
+Along with my three years with hospice, I also volunteered for one year with Compassion & Choices, and have volunteered with End of Life Choices Oregon for four years.
+I also have a Masters in Psychology from New College of California.

-In the past 150 years or so, our society has turned deathcare over to medical "professionals”, after having done it ourselves, in community, since forever.
-The result has been our losing touch with a natural and profound part of life.
+In the past 150 years or so, deathcare has become medicalized, having been a family and community event since pretty much forever.
+As a result, we have lost our knowledge of this natural and profound part of life.
 Because any talk of death is generally avoided until something happens, people often don’t know what their loved ones would want, or what their options are, or what the process can look like.

-As an end of life doula I am committed to giving deathcare back to families.
-Doulas are not more “professionals” to turn things over to - we are members of the community who want to help folks have the best experience possible when it comes to serious illness and dying.
 My goal is to help families experience as much healing, love and yes, even humor, as possible in their last years, months, and days together.
-I love the Ram Dass quote: “We’re all just walking each other home.”
+Another favorite quote by Ram Dass: “We’re all just walking each other home.”
 It is truly an honor to serve in this way.

 On a personal note, a few of my favorite things are: my family & friends, birds, trees, the moon, music, weird art, books, quiet, Halloween, and laughter - always laughter.